Rigorous criteria for anomalous waves induced by abrupt depth change using truncated KdV statistical mechanics: Results

 where the vanishing $\oo(\Lambda^{-q})$ contribution has been removed.
 In \eqref{LinGibbs4}, $\Zmod$ has been replaced by its limiting value $\Zmod \to 1$ as $\Lambda \to \infty$, which can be seen by simply taking $\phi \equiv 1$ as the test function.
 The only requirements on $p$ and $q$ are that $0< p \le q < 1/2$, so it suffices to choose $p = q = 1/3$ for example.

 Importantly, the measure $\gssS$ in \eqref{LinGibbs4} is Gaussian.
 Therefore, the steps between \eqref{uL2}--\eqref{LLN2} in the non-rigorous proof apply, with \eqref{varbound} providing the justification for \eqref{LLN2}.
-If $Z = \uL(\Yhat)$, where $\Yv \sim \NN(0, \Sig)$, then $Z$ is a normal random variable, and \eqref{LinGibbs4} shows that $\EV f(\uL) \to \EV f(Z)$ as $\Lambda \to \infty$.
-The variance $\var{Z}=1/2$ can be obtained by simply recalling the normalization \eqref{Econd}.
-We have therefore established the desired convergence in probability, and $\uL(x,t)$ asymptotically behaves like a normal random variable
+If $Z = \UL(\Yhat)$, where $\Yv \sim \NN(0, \Sig)$, then $Z$ converges in probability to a normal random variable by the LLN.
+Furthermore, \eqref{LinGibbs4} shows that $\EV f(\uL) - \EV f(Z) \to 0$ as $\Lambda \to \infty$, hence $\uL$ converges in distribution to a normal random variable.
+The variance can be obtained by recalling the normalization \eqref{Econd} and invoking spatial independence, Lemma \ref{space_ind}.
+We have therefore established the desired convergence in distribution:

 \end{proof}